 The purpose of this article is to study TU-games on intersection closed systems.
 A set system is intersection closed if the intersection of two feasible coalitions is still feasible.
 Every convex geometry is intersection closed, but an intersection closed system is not necessarily a convex geometry.
+Intersection closed systems appear naturally in various contexts: in a matching problem, the set of coalitions for which each member also has her partner in the coalition is intersection closed, the set of connected coalitions of nodes in a cycle-free graph is intersection closed, and under the conjunctive approach the so-called set of autonomous coalitions of a permission structure is intersection closed.
 To the best of our knowledge, Bilbao et al. (2000) is the unique work involving intersection closed systems.
 They focus on set-valued solution concepts while we investigate (single-valued) allocation rules.